 After suffering a tibial fracture in February, Worley is working to recover and return faster than ever for his senior season next year.
 He does have two seasons of track left, after the NCAA gave an extra year of eligibility to all spring sport athletes after the NCAA Championships this spring were cancelled due to Covid-19.

-- Previewing No. 8 Texas men's basketball at No. 3 Kansas
+- Previewing No. 6 Texas Baseball's series at No. 3 TCU

 - Worley puts the team first as he showed in the John Thomas Terrier Classic in Boston, Massachusetts, during the 2020 indoor season, helping freshman teammate Crayton Carrozza break the four-minute mile mark, a personal best for Carrozza.